DouniaBK/joe_and_the_chick/README.md

     * Catch a chick (🐤) to score points
     * Eat a pastrami Sandwich (🌯) to regain force and score 2 points
     * Avoid being tasered (⚡) and lose 1 point
+    * Cofee mug ☕ increase speed by factor of 2
     * Stay away from barriers (▩) and borders or instant death it is
     * Abstain from biting oneself
     * Have fun